caplin/FlexLayout/README.md

 }
 ```

-The above code would render two tab sets horizontally each containing a single tab that hosts a div component (returned from the factory).
+The above code would render two tabsets horizontally each containing a single tab that hosts a div component (returned from the factory).
 The tabs could be moved and resized by dragging and dropping.
 Additional tabs could be added to the layout by sending actions to the model.

 <img src="screenshots/Screenshot_two_tabs.png?raw=true" alt="Simple layout" title="Generated Layout"/>